asdf-vm/asdf-erlang/README.md

 asdf plugin add erlang https://github.com/asdf-vm/asdf-erlang.git
 ```

-Important: Make sure to read the "Before asdf install" section below to install dependencies!
+**Important**: Make sure to read the [Before asdf install](#before-asdf-install) section below to install dependencies!

 ## Use

 Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of Erlang.
 To specify custom options you [can set environment variables just as you would when using kerl](https://github.com/kerl/kerl#kerl_base_dir).
-For example, to skip the java dependency during installation use:
+For example, to skip the Java dependency during installation use:

 ```
 export KERL_CONFIGURE_OPTIONS="--disable-debug --without-javac"